Top 10 Songs by Disney Princesses - From "Let It Go" to "Speechless"

-The moment Elsa belts out this song in the film, it has Oscar gold written all over it.
-Sensationally sung by Wicked star Idina Menzel, the powerhouse ballad about the young ice queen embracing her magical powers and letting her go of her fears is not only empowering, it is downright infectious.
-Written by Broadway stalwarts Robert Lopez and Kristen Anderson-Lopez, the song won an Oscar, a Grammy, and a host of other awards, with the single selling 10.9 million copies in 2014 alone.
+The moment Elsa belts out this song in the film, it has Oscar gold sprinkled all over it.
+Sensationally sung by Wicked star Idina Menzel (voice of Elsa), the powerhouse ballad about the young ice queen embracing her magical powers and letting go of her fears is not only empowering, it is downright infectious.
+So much so that lines such as "let it go" and "the cold never bothered me anyway" have been relentlessly employed by fans in daily speak.
+Written by Broadway stalwarts Robert Lopez and Kristen Anderson-Lopez, the uplifting song won an Oscar, a Grammy, and a host of other awards, with the single selling 10.9 million copies in 2014 alone.

-Princess Jasmine finally gets her own solo song in the live-action remake of 1992's Aladdin, and what an empowerment anthem it is.
+Princess Jasmine finally gets her own solo song in Guy Ritchie's live-action remake of 1992's Aladdin, and what an empowerment anthem it is.
 Standing up against the villain Jafar, the princess declares, “I won’t be silenced/ You can’t keep me quiet/ Won’t tremble when you try it/ All I know is I won’t go speechless.”
-Written by original Aladdin composer Alan Menken, with lyrics by Pasek and Paul (La La Land, The Greatest Showman), actress Naomi Scott’s soaring vocals are nothing short of outstanding.
-A forerunner for the Best Original Song Oscar, watch the video at the end of this article.
+Written by original Aladdin composer Alan Menken, with lyrics by Pasek and Paul (La La Land, The Greatest Showman), Jasmine actress Naomi Scott’s stirring vocals are nothing short of outstanding.

-Overshadowed by “Under The Sea” and "Kiss The Girl” at the Oscars, “Part of Your World” is nonetheless a beautiful and endearing power ballad in which mermaid princess Ariel expresses her fascination with the human world.
+Overshadowed at the Oscars by “Under The Sea” (which eventually won Best Original Song) and "Kiss The Girl", “Part of Your World” is nonetheless a beautiful and endearing power ballad in which mermaid princess Ariel expresses her fascination with the human world.
 Alluringly sung by Ariel actress Jodi Benson, the track is written by Howard Ashman (lyrics) and the incomparable Alan Menken (music).

 It’s fascinating that it takes a Disney Princess to show us how to make light of household chores, or when one is slogging away in real-life workplaces for that matter, by simply whistling while we work.
 With music by Frank Churchill and lyrics by Larry Morey, the deliriously happy tune by Snow White actress Adriana Caselotti is still as infectious today as it was over 80 years ago.

-Princess Anna has a few great songs in Frozen, but this solo number is unique as it is a three-parter—which she sings to older sister Elsa outside her bedroom door—that starts cheery before ending on a sad tone.
-Written by Kristen Anderson-Lopez and Robert Lopez, the highly catchy song is second on the list of the all-time best-selling Christmas/Holiday singles in the USA with 1.6 million downloads.
+Princess Anna has a few great songs in Frozen, but this solo number—which she sings outside older sister Elsa's bedroom door at different stages of their younger lives—is unique as it is a three-parter that first started cheery before ending on a sad tone.
+Written by Kristen Anderson-Lopez and Robert Lopez—with singing voices provided by Katie Lopez (daughter of the composers), Agatha Lee Monn (daughter of Frozen director Jennifer Lee), and Anna actress Kristen Bell—the highly catchy ditty is second on the list of the all-time best-selling Christmas/Holiday singles in the USA with 1.6 million downloads.

 ‘Sleeping Beauty’ (1959) & ‘Maleficent’ (2014) – “Once Upon A Dream”